juanroldan1989/terramate/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, provided that the above copyright notice and this permission notice appear in all copies.
+The MIT License is a permissive license that allows you to use, copy, modify, merge, publish, distribute, sublicense and/or sell copies of this software, provided that the above copyright notice and this permission notice appear in all copies.